SwitchbladeBot/translation-guide/README.md

+# Variables and markdown

+The strings which Switchblade uses may contain variables, and markdown.
+Variables are replaced by the bot with the appropriate content, and markdown is interpreted by Discord.
+To learn more about Discord's markdown, take a look at [this article](https://support.discordapp.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-).

+Here are some examples for strings, which contain variable(s), markdown, or both.

+1. `You can do it again in **{{time}}**`
+In this example `{{time}}` is a variable, and `*` marks at the beginning and the ending are for the use of Discord markdown.
+Translate everything, except the variable.

+2. `You've received **$t(commons:currencyWithCount, { 'count': {{count}} })** as your daily reward`
+This string seems a bit more complicated. `*` marks are again for Discord markdown.
+The content surrounded by these marks, is a variable.
+You should copy that as is into the translation, do not change that.
+You should translate every other bit of the string.

+3. `[keresendő felhasználó]`
+This is not a variable and does not contain any markdown.
+You should translate this.

+4. `<user to kiss>`
+This is not a variable and does not contain any markdown.
+You should translate the content of `< >` marks.

+5. `Language changed successfully to `{{lang}}`!`
+This contains one variable `{{lang}}` and ` ` ` marks for Discord markdown.
+You should translate everything except the variable.

 # Frequently Asked Questions

 ## Where is this sentence used?

 That's a tough question but thankfully, our team is on it.
 On Crowdin you can check the given string's context menu for useful information, some of them even have a picture attached.
-Otherwise try searching for it by using the bot, or ask other translators in [our Discord server](https://support.switchblade.xyz/)
+Otherwise try searching for it by using the bot, or ask other translators in [our Discord server](https://support.switchblade.xyz/).